The above image shows our Tropical Crystal watch on the left.

 So . . .
 Are Watches Art?

-Firstly, thanks to other writers from whom I’ve learned fascinating perspectives on this question.
+Firstly, thanks to other writers from whom I’ve learned fascinating perspectives on this question in addition to my own observation, knowledge, education and experience.

-Most writers seem to like to give a definitive “yes” or “no” answer to the question “Are watches art?”, but they also point to the relevant definitions being increasingly blurred and how art, like beauty, is, at least to some degree, in the eye of the beholder.
+Most writers seem to like to give a definitive “yes” or “no” answer to the question “are watches art?”, but they also point to the relevant definitions being increasingly controversial, blurred and how art, like beauty, is, at least to some degree, in the eye of the beholder.

 For watches, since many of the best examples of creative watches are undeniably focused on beauty, are clearly creative, and are worthy of at least some degree of special interest in today’s society, I see the main deciding factors as being: